Alrfooh-Aysheh/DNA-methylation-analysis-/README.md

 ## BD vs Controls analysis
-In this slides I will show how to run differential methylation analysis (DMA)-bipolar vs controls group using MethylKit package
+Running differential methylation analysis (DMA)-bipolar vs controls group using MethylKit package

 ## Workflow of the pre-processing steps

 - Excluding the samples from run #13 due to the low quality of the run.
 - Excluding the samples that have less than 93% or NA value for the bisulfite conversion rate.
-- Summarizing the technical replicates by
+- Summarizing the technical replicates
 - Identifying the cytosines that were covered in all samples, with at least have read coverage equal 1
 - Normalizing the read coverage using the median read coverage as scaling factor
 - Filtering the CpG sites that have less than 10 reads, and CpG sites that have more than 99.9 percentile of coverage in each sample.